rp729/07-Network-Programming/select.md

 The second parameter is for writes.

-The third parameter to see if there is anyfdsthat threw an exception.
+The third parameter to see if there is any fds that threw an exception.

 FDs can be in multiple lists.